kazabooboo/gizra.com/app/_posts/2016-07-28-elm-with-electron.md

 <!-- more -->

-My project is called, wait for it, `YouTube-Playlist` (mind blowing).
 In Gizra we achieve what we aim for and then open source it, because why not.
-So, of course, you're more than welcome to fork the [GitHub repo](https://github.com/nirgn975/YouTube-Playlist).
+So, of course, you're more than welcome to fork the [GitHub repo](https://github.com/nirgn975/Elmctron).

-After you `git clone git@github.com:nirgn975/YouTube-Playlist.git`, and `npm install`, just run `gulp` and see the magic happen:
+After you `git clone`, and `npm install`, just run `gulp` and see the magic happen:

 {% include thumbnail.html image_path="assets/images/posts/elm-electron-build/gulp-electron.jpg" caption="Gulp install Elm packages automagically and start Electron" %}